 Ralph Rimmer, the Chief Executive of the Rugby Football League, said: “Steve was a special person, and it’s becoming increasingly evident that Taylor is a chip off the old block.
 His father has left an incredible legacy, transforming the adversity of his illness into a life-changing charity, and it’s humbling to see Taylor committing himself in the same way, at such a young age.

 “We are honoured at the RFL that the sport of Rugby League is represented so inspirationally by Steve, Taylor and everyone else involved in the Foundation, and in this latest Challenge.
 Having them with us at Wembley Stadium on August 24, for the Coral Challenge Cup Final and the first 1895 Cup Final, will be an honour – and it goes without saying that we were delighted to grant the request for Taylor to deliver the match ball, as Steve did a decade ago.”

-Others who have signed up to support Taylor include Mike Denning, the Chairman of the Steve Prescott Foundation, and also Jimmy Gittins from the RFL Benevolent Fund.
+Others who have signed up to support Taylor include Jimmy Gittins and Pete Stephenson from the RFL Benevolent Fund.

 12th Aug Perpignan to Carcassonne - 65 Miles